freshp/php-the-small-things/README.md

     * *comment:* You have to take care about every public function.
 1. > As long as annotations are not a language construct in PHP use them sparingly and only for inevitable process control
    > or external packages where the maintainers know what they are doing.
-    * *comment:* Writing your own annotations is for pro's.
+    * *comment:* Writing your own annotations is for pro's or use PHP8 attributes.
 1. > Do not use full namespaces in the code, `use` even if only `\` has to be specified
     * *comment:* You can see how many external dependencies your class have.
 1. > Traits should never use traits.
 I think you should prevent traits at all.